Aliases for HCRT Gene

 GeneCards Summary for HCRT Gene

 HCRT (Hypocretin (Orexin) Neuropeptide Precursor) is a Protein Coding gene.
-Diseases associated with HCRT include narcolepsy 1 and narcolepsy.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with HCRT include narcolepsy and narcolepsy 1.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include type 1 hypocretin receptor binding and type 2 hypocretin receptor binding.